 Your new or refurbished bowls club is a valuable asset and one that should be protected.
 Wireless security cameras, also known as Closed-Circuit Television (CCTV) cameras transmit a video and audio signal to a wireless receiver through a radio band.

-Many wireless security cameras require at least one cable or wire for power; ‘wireless’ refers to the transmission of video/audio.
-However more modern systems can be battery-powered, making the cameras truly ‘wireless’.
+Traditionally, wireless security cameras required at least one cable or wire for power, however more modern systems can be battery-powered, making the cameras truly ‘wireless’.